Point Roberts, Washington: Economy

 Many of the area's businesses serve weekend and recreational visitors from Greater Vancouver.
-Canadians visit for cheaper American gasoline, alcohol, and food when the Canadian Dollar is strong; Americans from Point Roberts seek goods which are cheaper in Canada.
+Canadians visit for cheaper American gasoline, alcohol, and food when the Canadian dollar is strong; Americans from Point Roberts seek goods which are cheaper in Canada.
 Many Canadians visited its bars and nightclubs on Sundays, until Sunday drinking was legalized in British Columbia in 1986.
 The local post office and several private companies rent many post office boxes to individuals and businesses from the Greater Vancouver area, who find it a convenient and fast way to receive mail and parcels from the United States without paying for cross-border shipping costs, or as a delivery point for online purchases when American sellers do not ship outside the United States.
-Forty times more Canadians have mailboxes in Points Roberts than the number of residents.
+Forty times more Canadians have mailboxes in Point Roberts than the number of residents.
 The U.S. Consulate General in Vancouver also used the Point Roberts post office, but it has since changed to using one in Blaine, Washington, on the contiguous border.

 Because entry to Point Roberts from the rest of the U.S. requires two international border crossings, it has sometimes been described as "the best gated community in the U.S." Residents enjoy a low crime rate, with a high local security presence.
 Popular folklore describes the town as a popular resettlement site for the US Federal Witness Protection Program, assisting informants who testify against criminals to relocate under new identities for their protection.

 While there is one doctor's clinic, there is no hospital, dentist, pharmacist or veterinarian.
 Point Roberts residents usually seek medical care in Bellingham, Washington, although Vancouver is closer, because American health insurers will not pay for treatment from Canadian providers.